vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 </details>

-Exporting an `async` function called `getStaticProps` will pre-render a page at build time using the props returned from the function:
+Exporting an `async` function called `getStaticProps` (static generation) will pre-render a page at build time using the props returned from the function:

 ```jsx
 export async function getStaticProps(context) {